niski84/thebuildmaestro-website-go/README.md

 ## Migration from Flask Project

-This generator is designed to be compatible with the existing Flask project structure:
+This generator is designed to be compatible with the existing Flask project structure.
+The original Flask/Python project can be found at [github.com/niski84/thebuildmaestro-website](https://github.com/niski84/thebuildmaestro-website).

+### Compatibility

 1. **Content Compatibility**: The generator reads the same metadata files and Markdown structure
 2. **URL Structure**: Maintains the same URL paths (`/articles/`, `/code/`, etc.)